DavidLGoldberg/qolor/README.md

 Qolor applies semantic highlighting to your SQL queries by matching tables to their aliases using the same color.

-All colors of tables are deterministic from their table name.
+All colors of tables are deterministic and based on their name.
 They will be the same on any Atom editor anywhere!

 ## Installation